 Andros of the sea

-The coastline of Andros is generally rocky except for the deep bay of Gavrio.
-The most impressive cape are Kambanos at the northern end of the island, Artemide, Gria, Akamatis, Kato Kosmos, Steno, Agios Sostis and Peristeri on the west coast.
+The coastline of Andros is generally rocky.
+An exception is the bay of Gavrio.
+The most impressive cape are Kambanos at the northern end of the island.
+Artemide, Gria, Akamatis, Kato Kosmos, Steno, Agios Sostis and Peristeri on the west coast.
 Andros has a mild climate, with winds usually dominating almost every season.
 The wind, apart from the sea, is a strong element of the island.
-The location has the highest annual rainfall in the Cyclades, which is rich in surface and groundwater.
-Higher temperatures on the island occur in times when there is no wind.
+The location has the highest annual rainfall in the Cyclades.
+Higher temperatures on the island occur at times when there is no wind.
 The winds blow mainly from NW and northern directions, weakened to the west coast (Batsi – Gavrio).
 They start in May with slight intensity and duration, blowing more intense in August and weakening in October.

-Andros has many shelters and food for many bird species: owls, nightingales, partridges, woodcocks, turtledoves, carderines.
+Andros has many shelters and food for many bird species.
+Owls, nightingales, partridges, woodcocks, turtledoves, carderines.
 Also rare predators like the short-toed eagle, the peregrine falcon and the Falco Eleonorae, a dark-haired, medium-sized hawk with long wings.
-The Falco Eleonorae is one of the most endangered species in Europe, with half of its world’s population living in the Aegean.
-The island is in the path of Falco Eleonorae to which it comes and is reproduced.
+The Falco Eleonorae is one of the most endangered species in Europe.
+Half of its world’s population lives in the Aegean.
+The island is in the path of Falco Eleonorae to which is coming for reproductio.
 Then it migrates to spend the winter in distant Madagascar.
 In the dense vegetation of the island, many small animals find shelter.
 Ferrets, badgers, wild rabbits, hedgehogs, hares and snakes: Efios (Dolichophis caspius), Fournofaisa (water snake), Balkan whip snake (Hierophis gemonensis), the Viper (the only poisonous).
 Also many terrapins, gecko, frogs, toads.